top of page

 Breaking Down Access: Bridging the Digital Divide in Mental Health Services

 Access is vital to closing the digital divide in health services.
 The G7's focus on AI offers hope for increasing accessibility but requires a comprehensive approach that tackles inequities.
-Addressing the specific needs of underrepresented communities ensures digital mental health tools are usable by all.
+Addressing the specific needs of underrepresented communities ensures that digital mental health tools are usable by all.

 The Equity Equation: A Framework for Fairness in Digital Mental Health